 Even further east of Durdle Door is Lulworth Cove – another picturesque coved beach that’s almost a perfect circle.
 Being the closest beach to the village of East Lulworth, it’s relatively built up here with some restaurants, pubs, souvenir shops & hotels.

 Personally, I don’t find Lulworth as inviting as Durdle Door and Man O’War beaches, largely due to the number of boats that dock here.
-However, I would still recommend taking the 20-30 minute walk along the coastal path to check it out.
+However, I would still recommend the pleasant walk from Durdle Door to Lulworth Cove to check it out.